5 Ways To Fund Your Overseas Property Buy

 A traditional second-mortgage loan may also work for you, if you know how much money you need, and if you need most of it at the same time.
 It has all of the other advantages of a HELOC.

-And don’t forget the old standby mortgage refinancing.
+And don’t forget mortgage refinancing.
 This may be best if you’d like to lower your interest rate or change the terms on your first mortgage loan.

 When buying from a private owner, some sellers are willing to finance some of the purchase price.
-The terms will be whatever you agree on.
-I don’t think I’ve ever seen a term of more than five years.
+The terms will be whatever you agree on, but it’s typically a maximum five years.

 Generally speaking, the longer the property has been for sale, the better terms you’ll be able to negotiate.